Eizijesu/tinkbyte/src/content/authors/eiza.md

 featured: true
 ---

-Eiza is a Solution Architect and AI Product Manager who specializes in building meaningful, data-driven products that solve real problems.
+Eiza is a Solution Architect and Product Manager who specializes in building meaningful, data-driven products that solve real problems.
 With extensive experience in both technical architecture and product strategy, she bridges the gap between complex technical solutions and user needs.

 ## Expertise Areas